gregwhitaker/httpgateway-demo/README.md

 # httpgateway-demo
-Simple application for demonstrating the routing capabilities of the Netifi HTTP Gateway.
+Simple set of microservices for displaying a product detail page on an e-commerce site.

 ## Prerequisites
 This demo requires a running [Consul](https://www.consul.io/docs/index.html) instance for service discovery.